matthieus/matthieus.github.com/_posts/2013-02-04-pasting-instead-of-depending.md

 It happened several times that a library appealed to me just for a few handy methods.
 But depending on a library is an act of commitment.
 And it's not a marriage-like commitment, this will be a one way commitment, your code won't change that library but the reverse will be true.
 And getting rid of that dependency will only get more difficult with time.

-In that post, as the title promises, I'll advocate code pasting with a twist.
-But first I'll just sum up what you rely on when choosing the library path:
+In that post, as the title promises, I'll advocate code pasting, but with an important twist.
+But first I'll sum up what you rely on when choosing the library path:

-&rarr; **Trust**, when you download code which you don't own, you have to trust that the person who wrote it knew what she or he was doing.
+**Trust**, when you download code which you don't own, you have to trust that the person who wrote it knew what she or he was doing.
 The basic functionality has to be reliable.
 Edge cases have to be taken care of.
 As a developer, you know these things are hard, and you know also that you've been let down by libraries before.

-&rarr; **Luck**, you have to be somewhat lucky to find a library that does exactly what you need.
+**Luck**, you have to be somewhat lucky to find a library that does exactly what you need.
 Most of the time it will do something approaching your need and you'll have to deal with it with some wrapper and inefficient code to get it working.

 Ok let's say you got trust and luck in that smiley library to which you couldn't resist.
 Now you're gone for a life long (at least) reliance on:

-&rarr; **Maintenance**, you'll hope that it will be maintained, at least from a bug fixing point of view.
+**Maintenance**, you'll hope that it will be maintained, at least from a bug fixing point of view.
 You could do it yourself, but do you have time for that?
 Remember, you only wanted a few methods from that library.

-&rarr; **Relevance**, you might fall for another much cuter library when the relationship is already quite deep.
+**Relevance**, you might fall for another much cuter library when the relationship is already quite deep.
 Not uncommon.

-&rarr; **Public repo publication**, I wouldn't use a library not published on a public repo, it's just too much hassle.
+**Public repo publication**, I wouldn't use a library not published on a public repo, it's just too much hassle.

-&rarr; **Backward compatibility**, this is the most tricky one.
+**Backward compatibility**, this is the most tricky one.
 Anything could break when you change versions, even if the method signatures is the same.

-&rarr; **Compatibility with other libraries**, can be really painful.
+**Compatibility with other libraries**, can be really painful.
 Why can't all libraries be nice to each other?

 When you use a library, you have to be aware of all that.